Karst forest biodiversity

-In the two conservation landscapes, PRCF works with local communities to restore critical forest habitat to the Eastern Black-crested Gibbon in Cao Bang province, to establish a Community-based Francois’ Langur Conservation Area in Tuyen Quang province, to develop collaborative conservation management initiatives for the Tonkin Snub-nosed Monkey in Tuyen Quang province.
+In these two conservation landscapes, PRCF works with local communities to restore critical habitat of the Eastern Black-crested Gibbon in Cao Bang province, and to establish a Community-based Francois’ Langur Conservation Area and collaborative conservation management initiatives for the Tonkin Snub-nosed Monkey in Tuyen Quang province.

 Within Ba Be/ Na Hang, we have also promoted co-management of fisheries in Ba Be Lake, though the establishment of a lake management cooperative.
 Within the lake landscape, efforts have also included research into cave fauna, including bats, where a new species of bat was discovered.